bonkzero404/uddin-lang/docs/docs/getting-started/your-first-program.md

     for (i in range(len(text))):
         char = text[i]
-        // Convert uppercase letters to lowercase manually if (char == "A") then:
+        // Convert uppercase letters to lowercase manually
+        // Note: You can use 'elif' instead of 'else if' for more concise syntax if (char == "A") then:
             result = result + "a"
         else if (char == "B") then: